 Many money experts stress the importance of tracking every penny that leaves your account.
 This means making note of every cup of coffee, every gas station stop, every meal.
 For some, this is a great way to stay on top of the small expenses that can add up fast.
 For me, this is a trigger for anxiety.
 If I’m watching every single dollar, I would try to stop spending cold turkey.
 But that's not going to work in the real world.
 This type of tracking doesn't work well with my fears or needs.
 Therefore, it doesn't work with my relationship with money.
 Instead, I take a big picture approach.
 A few times a month I check on my investments, my savings goals, and my transactions.
 Since I naturally keep my daily spending low, it's easy enough for me to keep this to a monthly habit.
 Not getting lost in the cost of every cup of coffee gives me the mental power to tackle long-term planning.
 Let’s say you have a money personality that makes you avoid money talks and tasks altogether.
 Tracking your finances on a daily basis is probably a tall order.
 It would be like asking a new runner to complete a marathon in a week.
 In fact, the task would be so large that you'd be more likely to avoid it than anything.
 Instead, you might want to capitalize on services that automate your finances.
 This could include:

 - Using a personal finance app to stay on top of your budget

 Now let’s take a look at another type of money relationship, that of a money worshiper.
 The money worshiper is someone who spends a great deal of time in the pursuit of money.
 If this sounds like you, tracking every single expenditure could destroy your interest in money management.
 After all, your interest lies in earning more, not spending less.
 Your money management tools might look something like this:

 - Looking into a service like Betterment to focus your energy on growing your wealth in an easy to manage way

-- Using an app like Personal Capital to set long-term goals and track your net worth
+- Using an app like Empower to set long-term goals and track your net worth

 The Bottom Line